A Brief History of Hypnosis

 Hypnosis and Hypnotherapy explained by Hypnotherapist Alan Gilchrist.

-"You are feeling sleepy, very, very sleepy" is the catch-line that many people associate with the stage hypnotist, the watch swinging showman with hypnotic eyes that could pierce a stone.
+"You are feeling sleepy, very, very sleepy" is the catch-line many people associate with hypnosis and the stage hypnotist.
+The watch swinging showman with hypnotic eyes that could pierce a stone.

-Hypnosis has been associated with stage shows and the mysterious, and it is for that very reason I had this website designed to set the record straight.
+Hypnosis is associated with stage shows and the mysterious.
+It is for that very reason I had this website designed to set the record straight.

-As you browse through my hypnosis web site, I do hope you will be enlightened as to the incredible benefits which can be achieved by using my techniques of Fast Track Hypnosis.
+As you browse through my hypnosis web site, you will see the benefits achieved by using my Fast Track techniques.

-Many people assume that they can be made to do something against their will while under Hypnosis.
+People assume they are forced into something against their will while under Hypnosis.

-If that were the case, you would find me, not in my office, but down at the bank manager, swinging a little watch at him and telling him to forget about my overdraft, and we would all be hypnotists doing precisely the same!"
+If it were the case, you would find me, not in my office, but down at the bank manager, swinging a little watch at him and telling him to forget about my overdraft.
+Plus we would all be hypnotists doing precisely the same!"

 Stage Hypnosis - The Myths.

-Stage Hypnotists like to give the impression that they are controlling a person's mind.
+Stage Hypnotists give the impression they are controlling a person's mind.
 No one can be hypnotised against their will, or forced to do something objectionable.

 Hypnosis, when used in therapy, helps to give people more control over their lives- not less!